merenlab/merenlab.org/data/ibd-gut-metabolism/index.md

 This section covers the steps for acquiring and processing our initial set of publicly-available gut metagenomes.
 We downloaded, assembled and annotated 2,893 samples from 13 different studies.
 We wanted a large number of samples from various sources in order to evaluate our metabolic competency hypothesis across a wide diversity of cohorts from different geographical locations, age groups, hospital systems, and degress of healthiness.
 Note that this extensive dataset was later filtered to remove samples with low-sequencing depth (as described in the next section), and as a result, not all of these samples were utilized for the main analyses in our study.
 However, you can access the full list of the 2,893 samples that we considered in sheet (c) of [Supplementary Table 1](https://doi.org/10.6084/m9.figshare.22679080).

 {:.warning}
 This section is computationally intensive and requires a lot of storage resources.
 If you want to reproduce this section, you should make sure that your high-performance computing system is prepared to shoulder the burden.
 Note that the large dataset covered here is only relevant to a few of the analyses described later, so there may not even be a need for you to go through this section at all.
-If you are only interested in reproducing the main analyses of the paper, the datapack at [LINK COMING SOON](FIXME LINK) provides the final contigs databases for the relevant subset of samples, so you can skip this part. :)
+If you are only interested in reproducing the main analyses of the paper, the datapack at [https://doi.org/10.5281/zenodo.7872967](https://doi.org/10.5281/zenodo.7872967) provides the final contigs databases for the relevant subset of samples, so you can skip this part. :)

 ### Criteria for sample selection and sample groups
 We sought to obtain a large number of fecal metagenomes from healthy individuals and from individuals with IBD.
 We used the following criteria to search for studies offering such samples: